AzureAD/rms-sdk-for-cpp/docs/how_to_build_it.md

 ### Windows

 1. Install Visual Studio 2015
 2. Install Qt Creator.
-Select the msvc2015 component (32 bit) in the installer prompt under Qt 5.7.
+Select the msvc2015 component (32-bit) in the installer prompt under Qt 5.7.
+Also select the 64-bit kit if you want to build 64-bit binaries.
   ```
   open https://www.qt.io/download-open-source/
   download the last version of Qt Creator and install it